Germany moves to ease banking access for people granted asylum

 "They are our clients and our fellow citizens," von Schmettow said.
 "It’s not only an economic question, it’s our moral duty.
 Sparkassen are not profit oriented and we would do this even if it was a loss-making proposition, but I can hardly imagine that to be the case."

-Europe is struggling as its worst refugee crisis since World War Two polarizes the 28-member EU, which has no effective system to cope with the arrival of hundreds of migrants.
+Europe is struggling as its worst refugee crisis since World War Two polarises the 28-member EU, which has no effective system to cope with the arrival of hundreds of migrants.

 In the community of Fulda in south-central Germany,